M97 - Owl Nebula

 Conditions

-The images were taken on two consecutive nights from the backyard in Groningen, the Netherlands.
-From this location, M97 is circumpolar, so visible all year around.
+For the first image, frames were taken on two consecutive nights from the backyard in Groningen, the Netherlands.
+M97 is circumpolar, so visible all year around.
 But in late winter, early spring, it is at its peak and visible most of the night around the northern sky.
 During the two sessions the moon was almost full and only around 50° separated from M97.
 So it was hardly dark with SQM values around 18.0 mag/arcsec².

 Equipment

 Planetary nebulae are typically small in size and M97 is no exception.
-Therefore the TOA-130 (FL=1000mm) in combination with the small sensor of the ASI533 is more than enough to capture the nebula with room to spare.
+Therefore the Field of View of any telescope/camera combination is not so critical. the first image was taken using the Takahashi TOA-130 (FL=1000mm) in combination with the small sensor of the ASI533.
+The second image was taken using the Planewave CDK14 (FL-2563mm) and the full-frame Moravian C3-61000 camera.
+Interestingly the field of view of both setups is very similar, with the difference that the first is a square format, where the second is a rectangular format.
 The target can be very well imaged using broadband LRGB filters.
 But imaging with just H-alpha and OIII filters is also a feasible option.
 Given the strong interference of the moon, the latter option was chosen.

 Telescope